Our Foundation 1971-1973

-Since that time, the one-level house of worship with movable chairs, instead of pews, has grown in many forms spreading the Word in a variety of ways.
+Since that time, the one-level house of worship with movable chairs, instead of pews, has grown in many forms, spreading the Word in a variety of ways.
 Church evenings are filled with youth groups and activities, committee meetings, spiritual study, choir practice and simple suppers and worship during lent.

 After 6 1/2 years of foundation building, on January 22, 1978, Pastor Lind handed over the baton to Reverend Harvey J. Jaeger.
 Continued growth in the community resulted in growth in the congregation.